-Surgery for vesicoureteral reflux repairs the defect in the functional valve between the bladder and each affected ureter that keeps it from closing and preventing urine from flowing backward.
+Surgery for vesicoureteral reflux repairs the defect in the valve between the bladder and each affected ureter.
+A defect in the valve keeps it from closing and preventing urine from flowing backward.

 Methods of surgical repair include:

 - Open surgery.
 Performed using general anesthesia, this surgery requires an incision in the lower abdomen through which the surgeon repairs the problem.
 This type of surgery usually requires a few days' stay in the hospital, during which a catheter is kept in place to drain your child's bladder.
 Vesicoureteral reflux may persist in a small number of children, but it generally resolves on its own without need for further intervention.

 Endoscopic surgery.
 In this procedure, the doctor inserts a lighted tube (cystoscope) through the urethra to see inside your child's bladder, then injects a bulking agent around the opening of the affected ureter to try to strengthen the valve's ability to close properly.